Wishing you all the best with exams

 All content relating to accessing our services is also provided as fully accessible HTML pages.

 We commit to providing accessible content where possible.
-We are continuously reviewing all PDFs on site for currency and compliance.
+We are continuously reviewing all PDFs on site for currency and compliance, and aiming to reduce PDF content where it is not necessary or requested by users.

 We are working with the site developers and accessibility checking services to solve accessibility problems as they arise.